 How pimozide works

-Pimozide works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+Pimozide is a typical antipsychotic.
+It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of pimozide

 Sleepiness, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dry mouth, Abnormality of voluntary movements, Parkinsonism, Weight gain, Akathisia, Dystonia, Constipation, Abnormal vision

 - ₹75 to ₹140Reliance Formulation Pvt Ltd2 variant(s)